 - Based on

 - Number and complexity of problems

 - Data analyzed

 - Risk of management

 - Documentation requirements

-- No longer dependent on "bullet points" of HPI, ROS, PE
+- NOT dependent on "bullet points" of HPI, ROS, PE

 - Document HPI, ROS, PE with what is pertinent to patient management/risk management

 - Number and complexity of problems

 - For mental health care mostly acute and chronic

-- Exacerbation vs. stable
+- Exacerbation vs. stable (a problem that is not at its treatment goal is in exacerbation, even if unchanged from prior visit)

 - Side effects of treatment increases the complexity

-- New or established problem
+New or established problem

 - Risk inherent in a problem is distinct from risk in management (see below)

-Amount and complexity of data analyzed
+- Amount and complexity of data analyzed

-professionals/subspecialists

 - Don't double count: cannot count ordering a point of care AND analyzing a point of care test in the same encounter.

 - Number of elements

 - Tests

 - Data sources

-- Communication with outside
+- Communication with outside professionals/subspecialists

 - Communication with appropriate sources

 - Independent historian

 - Independent interpretation of a test